 Acceptance Commitment Therapy (ACT) This is the umbrella therapy from which Tina Siragusa frames her stance and structure.
 This is a therapy, which accepts the person as a whole being.
 It is emperically and evidenced based.
 It uses mindfulness strategies and behavioral strategies to increase psychological flexibility.
 It works very well, as proven by research, to work with all presenting symptoms.
-Tina Siragusa has been intesively trained in ACT to add to her repetoire of skills and tools.
+Tina Siragusa has been intesively trained in ACT to add to her repetoire of framing, skills and tools.

-Dialectical Behavioral Therapy (DBT) This therapy was started by Marsha Linehan.
+Dialectical Behavioral Therapy (DBT) This therapy was conceived by Marsha Linehan.
 It is behavioral in context and offers many skills and a curriculum to better deal with emotional dysregulation, which becomes the root of many of our relational disturbances.
 Even though it has been researched with many symptom patterns it is beneficial to anyone and especially those in relation to other people--families, couples, children, and in work.
 It has also has a good deal of empirical data supporting its effectiveness with self harming and self injurious behaviors.
 Tina Siragusa has received intensive training through Behavioral Tech, LLC where Marsha Linehan resides.

 Bibliotherapy: Using reading, if you like, to support the therapeutic process in between sessions.